-What stands out the most about Grammarly, the style checker I’ve been using in hopes of writing intelligible text for the other thing, is its steadfast refusal to accept “Theory…” as an indeterminate object of discourse.
+What stands out the most about Grammarly, the style checker I’ve been using in hopes of writing intelligible text is its steadfast refusal to accept “Theory…” as an indeterminate object of discourse.

 I’ve had, in casual conversation, many instances where theory is expected to be always transitive, and generally towards a specific hypothesis (“the theory that Polish jazz reflects a cerebral misunderstanding of its American sources”).
 On asemic horizon we say — everyone together now — theory is the theory of generic structure.
 Infinite recursion fixes the grammar (it is now “the theory” of something, namely “the theory of the theory…”).
 But it leaves much unsaid.